Anti-Quebec sentiment: Appointment of David Levine

 Québécois, was appointed as head of the newly amalgamated Ottawa Hospital.
 The appointment was opposed in English Canada because Levine had been a separatist, which was unrelated to his performance as a hospital administrator.
 The controversy ended once the hospital board refused to back down, and Prime Minister Jean Chrétien defended freedom of thought in a democratic society.
 His speech was reinforced by support from the union, the Quebec Liberal Party, and a resolution of the National Assembly of Quebec.

 Barbara Kay

-On August 6, 2006, leaders of the Parti québécois and Québec solidaire participated in a rally in support of Lebanon during the 2006 Israel-Lebanon conflict.
+On August 6, 2006, leaders of the Parti québécois and Québec solidaire participated in a rally in support of Lebanon during the 2006 Lebanon War.
 The rally was billed as being for "justice and peace," but the journalist Barbara Kay described it as "virulently anti-Israel."
-Three days later, Kay published "The Rise of Quebecistan" in the National Post, claiming that the French-speaking politicians had supported terrorism, Hezbollah, and anti-Semitism for votes from Canadians of convenience.
+Three days later, Kay published "The Rise of Quebecistan" in the National Post, claiming that the French-speaking politicians had supported terrorism, Hezbollah, and antisemitism for votes from Canadians of convenience.
 The Quebec Press Council condemned Barbara Kay's article for "undue provocation" and "generalizations suitable to perpetuate prejudices."